Finding financial strength and security in a crowded insurance marketplace

 |Standard & Poor’s||AA+||December 18, 2019|

-New York Life Insurance Company has declared (as of early 2022) an estimated dividend of $1.9 billion for the year.
-As with other mutual insurers, even though dividends are not guaranteed, 2022 will be the 168th consecutive year that the New York Life Board of Directors has declared a dividend.
+New York Life has declared an estimated dividend of $1.9 billion for the year.
+As with other mutual whole life insurance companies, even though dividends are not guaranteed, 2023 will be the 169th consecutive year that the New York Life Board of Directors has declared a dividend.
 This is in line with the company’s history of rising policy holder benefits throughout the years.

-The company has paid in excess of $1 billion in dividends every year since 1990, and more than $44 billion in total dividend payouts over that time.
+The company has paid in excess of $1 billion in dividends to its whole life insurance clients every year since 1990, and more than $44 billion in total dividend payouts over that time.
 Even though the recent COVID-19 pandemic, New York Life Insurance Company has maintained a position of incredible strength, which is due in large part to its focus business strategy, as well as the company’s long-term investment perspective, and resolute commitment to mutuality.

 Policy Owner Benefits and Dividends (in Billions)

-*As of March 2021, Ohio National “demutualized” and is no longer one of our favored mutual companies.
+*As of March 2021, Ohio National “demutualized” and is no longer one of our favored mutual whole life insurance companies.